 Staff meetings are essential for moving your company forward.
 They are a good way to share information with employees.
 This setting allows coworkers to talk about performance and solve problems.
 A meeting also provides the forum for planning projects.
+The issue with staff meetings is that they are not always engaging or fun for employees.
+Meetings aren’t at the top of everyone’s list of things they want to do, but making meetings fun can improve team morale, and actually improve productivity.

 - Discuss fun meeting ideas